-- Via text message through our emergency notification system.
-If you have not created an account, or have not signed up to specifically receive a text message through this system and would like to do so, visit https://www.keene.edu/campus/safety/emergency-notification/.
+Via text message and phone call through our emergency notification system.
+If you have not created an account, or have not signed up to specifically receive a text message and/or phone call through this system and would like to do so, visit https://www.keene.edu/campus/safety/emergency-notification/.

-- Our homepage, Keene.edu, will have a banner posted with updates.
+Our homepage, https://www.keene.edu, will have a banner posted with updates.

 Announcement of Cancelled Classes During Regular Operations

 Faculty should consult the Faculty Handbook for procedures for announcing class cancellations during regular operations.

 Student Absences Due to Severe Weather During Regular Operations

 Students should check their course syllabi for specific instructions about notifying faculty members.
 The Attendance Policy in the KSC Catalog permits excused absences for adverse weather conditions.